wachin/adb-send-files/README.md

 This step is totally neccesary

-# Use clex file manager to execute scripts
+# Manually open clex file manager to execute scripts (optional)
 Open your Linux File Manager and navigate to this folder:

 **adb-send-files**